NTSB Identification: CEN12LA649

 Accident occurred Wednesday, September 19, 2012 in Tell City, IN

 Injuries: 3 Uninjured.

-The pilot reported that he made a straight-in approach to runway 31 (4,400 feet by 75 feet, asphalt) after a short flight of about 10 minutes.
-He stated that there was no appreciable wind during the landing attempt with the wing flaps fully extended.
-He reported the airplane landed about 1/3 down the runway.
-After touchdown he retracted the wing flaps and applied brake pressure in an attempt to slow the airplane.
-He reported that the airplane did not decelerate normally during the landing roll because of the downslope of the runway.
-The pilot stated that although there were no anomalies with the airplane’s brake system he elected to abort the landing.
-His intention was to return and land on runway 13 in order to take advantage of the runway’s upslope.
-He reported that as the airplane passed midfield he increased engine power for the aborted landing and that the engine was operating normally at takeoff power.
-He stated that although the airplane accelerated to liftoff speed while still on the runway, it did not clear a 10-foot high airport security fence located off the end of the runway.
-Both wings were substantially damaged during the accident sequence.
-The pilot noted that there were no preimpact mechanical malfunctions or failures that would have precluded normal operation of the airplane.
-Additionally, although he did not use maximum braking during the landing attempt, the brakes had functioned normally while taxiing and during an engine run-up at the departure airport.
+The pilot reported that he made a straight-in approach to the runway after about a 10-minute flight.
+He stated that there was no appreciable wind during the landing attempt, for which he had fully extended the wing flaps.
+He reported the airplane landed about one-third of the way down the runway and that after touchdown he retracted the wing flaps and applied brake pressure to slow the airplane.
+He stated that the airplane did not seem to decelerate normally during the landing roll, likely because of the downslope of the runway, so he elected to abort the landing.
+The pilot estimated that he increased engine power for the aborted landing as the airplane passed midfield and the airplane accelerated to liftoff speed while still on the runway; however, it did not clear a 10-foot high airport security fence that was located about 340 feet from the departure end of the runway.
+The pilot reported no preaccident mechanical malfunctions or failures with the airplane that would have precluded normal operation.

 Index for Sep2012 | Index of months